kwaldenphd/python-lists-strings/README.md

 # Working With Strings and Variables

-7. We worked with variables in Lab #5.
+7. We worked with variables in our first Python lab.
 A variable is a placeholder for a piece of information.
 You can think of it as a basket or container.

 8. Python has a few rules for variables:
 - Variable names can only include letter, numbers, or underscores, but cannot start with a number.